 - *Waiting for more information on Longleat Balloon festival 2023*

 If Bristol’s summer of balloons leaves you desperate to see more inflatable marvels floating above your head, you’re in luck!
 40-minutes drive away from the city, Longleat Safari Park hosts one of the biggest annual hot air balloon festivals in Europe.

 Over the course of the festival, the skies above this magnificent estate will come to life with hundreds of hot air balloons, followed by a sensational night glow set to music on Friday and Saturday evening.

-FORWARDS, The Downs (3-4 September)
+FORWARDS, The Downs

-Past authors have included Harry Hill, Cressida Cowell, Dougie Poynter, Julia Donaldson and Axel Scheffler.
+Young book lovers are given a chance to meet the creators of their literary heroes – past authors have included Harry Hill, Cressida Cowell, Dougie Poynter, Julia Donaldson and Axel Scheffler.

 November festivals in Bristol

-Afrika Eye Festival (9 – 17 November)
+Afrika Eye Festival

 Afrika Eye Festival is the biggest celebration of African cinema and culture in the South West.
 Last year’s theme was Untold Stories, and while most of the events are more geared towards an older crowd, there was a pop-up event for families at Felix Road Adventure Playground with a movie and storytelling.
 Watch this space for more details on family events in Bristol organised by Afrika Eye Festival…

 Liked this post on kid-friendly festivals?
 Discover more Bristol family events and things to do in the city: